DJMare/Sequelize_RESTfulAPI_updateAvariable/README.md

 POSTMAN

-(24) Navigate to localhost3000/actors/[insert specific id #] in Postman and perform a POST request to add data.
+(24) Navigate to localhost3000/actors/[insert specific id #] in Postman and perform a PUT request to add data.

 NODEMON NOTE